ordermentum/swift-sdk/README.md

 • Library will be in Swift with the option compilation targets to different software and hardware platforms.

+# Requirements

+iOS 10.0+ / macOS 10.12+ / tvOS 10.0+ / watchOS 3.0+
+Xcode 10.1+
+Swift 4.2+

+# Installation

+## CocoaPods

+CocoaPods is a dependency manager for Cocoa projects.
+For usage and installation instructions, visit their website.
+To integrate Alamofire into your Xcode project using CocoaPods, specify it in your Podfile:

+`pod 'Ordermentum', '~> 5.0.0-beta.3'`

 ## Security
 • Security should be a first class citizen